Process Behavior Charts: Separating Behavior from Specification

 Conclusions

 1. Control limits and Cpk across the full dataset are misleading.
-They describe an average that does not exist in practice.
+They describe an average that often does not exist in practice.

 2. In the Pre Era, control limits fall below the LSL.
 The process produces values below specification even though none were observed.
 Cpk of 0.66 confirms the risk.